babsorams/2_stage_coag_addition/[2 stage coagulant addition][Spring 2018].md

 </div>

 ### Procedure
-For one stage addition experiment, in every single circulation, the coag dosage is: 1.1-2.6mg/L, which was increased 7 times using the increment function, in which the values were derived based on those used by Yingda (Author of our reference thesis).
-We should add two more data point, one between 1-1.5, and the other between 1.5-2.0.
-Because in the past we generated desirable effluent turbidity around that range, besides, we don't have to start from 0.5mg/L, for that value is too low to treat the raw water.
+For one stage addition experiment, in every single circulation, the coag dosage is 1.1-2.6mg/L, which was increased 7 times by using the increment function, a function built in .
+Two more data point was added on the basis of past experiment, one between 1-1.5mg/L, and the other between 1.5-2.0mg/L, because it was found that desirable effluent turbidity usually generated around that range of coagulant concentration.
+Besides, according to the previous data, 0.5mg/L and 1mg/L coagulant is insufficient to effectively reduce the turbidity of the synthetic water.

 <div class="alert alert-block alert-danger">
 coag is informal, use coagulant Instead